-Sports vision testing helps athletes determine how well their eyes perform.
+Sports vision testing helps athletes determine how well their eyes and vision system perform.
 These tests go beyond standard eye tests that only evaluate the ability to see letters and objects clearly on a standard eye chart.
 Sports vision testing takes eyesight evaluation one step further, which is vital to overall athletic training as well as specifically enhancing visual function.

 Sports Vision Training Enhances Athletic Performance